erdos-ml/yolo-v3-object-detector/README.md

    ii.
 Download from Google Images an image of one of the classes (e.g., an
       image of an airplane or a sandwich) and save it in the same directory as the script.
-(Make sure the image is in .jpg format)
+(Make sure the image is in .jpg format).

      iii.
-Look for the **photo_filename** variable in the yolo_predict.py script
-       and change its value to a string with the name of the image you downloaded (e.g., photo_filename = 'sandwich.jpg')
+Look for the **photo_filename** variable in the yolo_predict.py script and change its value to a string with the name of the image you downloaded (e.g., photo_filename = 'sandwich.jpg').

      iv.
 Run the yolo_predict.py script.

 The outputs of the script will be your image with a bounding box around the object along with the label and confidence score.